titamoto/IdolMatch/README.md

 IdolMatch is a CLI app tests matches you with a BTS member based on your personality type.

 **Disclaimer:** This app is intended for entertainment purposes only.
-It does not guarantee the formation of happy relationships with BTS members or any other K-pop angelic geniuses.
+It does not guarantee the formation of happy relationship with a BTS member or any other K-pop angelic genius.
 The test's accuracy is **not** scientifically validated.

 ## How to Install